Audiologist & Speech-Language Pathologist (SLP) Programs

 • Southern Association of Colleges and Schools Commission on Colleges (SACSCOC)

 At the graduate level, it’s critical that audiology and SLP programs be accredited by the Council on Academic Accreditation (CAA) in Audiology and Speech-Language Pathology.
-Professional audiologists and speech-language pathologists who seek out state licensure or registration will need to have graduated from programs accredited by this entity in particular.
+Professional audiologists and speech-language pathologists who seek state licensure or registration will need to have graduated from programs accredited by this entity.

 On-Campus Audiologist & SLP Schools – Degree Programs